Logo

 Whose name once inscribed on a tree

-Now is a building.
+Now is a building for thee.

-14. X is a room.
+14. Your sum from #12 is a room.

 Take with you the solution

-To find his oaken dolmen.
+To find the oaken dolmen.

 Do not seek for audience within